openlab-at-city-tech/openlab/wp-content/plugins/wp-grade-comments/readme.txt

 3. Grades are visible on Dashboard > Posts.

 == Changelog ==

+= 1.1.0 =
+* Allow grade and privacy to be edited when editing comment via Dashboard.
+* Allow non-instructors to see their own grades on Dashboard > Posts.
+* Add a grade column to Dashboard > Comments, instead of showing grades in the comment content.

 = 1.0.2 =
 * Ensure that comment privacy is respected for trashed comments